nitad54448/yappari-5-1/README.md

 __Nita DRAGOE__, Université Paris-Saclay, ICMMO/SP2M, 91400 Orsay, France

 ### Changes ###
-  -  August 17, 2023 : Added a spline interpolation function in "Developer commands".
+  -  August 17, 2023 : Added a spline interpolation function in "Developer commands", can upscale in log spaced frequency..
   -  August 16, 2023 : Added a "Max plots" parameter on the Parameters panel.
   -  August 15, 2023 : DRT : calculate and plot only the first active dataset.
   -  August 14, 2023 : The method of NNLS for DRT was changed to that of Altenbach.
+This version is much faster in DRT calculations.
   -  August 12, 2023 : Implemented a full DRT calculation for ore or more datasets (with a Tikhonov-type constrained non-negative parameters least-squares procedure, see the documentation for reference to the method used).
 Added the possibility to change the X-scale in DRT graph (sometimes is convenient to check the time constants).
 Added a debug/developper command to test things.
   -  August 10, 2023 : Cosmetics; DRT graph changed as a function of 1/&omega;
   -  August 9, 2023 : A rather simple calculation of DRT (Distribution of Relaxation Times) with unconstrained Tikhonov parametrisation has been added.
 The help command directs now to this page.
-In addition, an error in naming Z-Hit transformed files has been found and corrected.
-This is a major upgrade, please use this version or later.
+In addition, an error in naming Z-Hit transformed files has been found and corrected. __This is a major upgrade, please use this version or later.__
-  -  August 7, 2023 : Change in the error management, if one fit fails, do not stop the oher fits anymore.
+  -  August 7, 2023 : Change in the error management in the fit process.
   -  August 6, 2023 : Small cosmetic changes, main font is the user system 15pt.
 Experimental points can now be removed from Nyquist, Zr, Zi and lnR plots.
   -  August 4, 2023 : Can copy parameters (aka clone) to active datasets.
 The number of iterations and stop limit are now adjustable parameters.
   -  August 2, 2023 : read impedance data from HDF5 data files.
 Some points can now be deleted from the Nyquist plot (see the Action menu).